VarunMarda777/Python-/README.md

- # Ads Blocker (GitHub Simulation)
+# Ads Blocker (GitHub-Only Project)

-This project simulates a website blocker using Python.
+## 📌 What is this project?
+This is a **GitHub-based Ads Blocker simulation**.

+It runs completely on **GitHub Actions** and:
+- Uses Python
+- Requires **NO installation**
+- Works on **any system** with a GitHub account
+- Shows results directly in GitHub

+⚠️ This project does NOT block ads on your personal device or browser.
+It demonstrates how ad-blocking logic works using block lists and automation.

+---

-## How it works
+## 🚀 How does it run?
+- GitHub Actions automatically runs the Python script
+- The script processes ad-blocking data
-- Runs automatically using GitHub Actions
+- Output is generated in GitHub Actions logs (and later as downloadable files)

-- No installation required
+You only need:
-- Works on any system with a GitHub account
+✔ A GitHub account
-- Simulates blocking by writing to a file
+✔ This repository

+---

-## How to see output
+## ▶️ How to run the project
-1. Go to the **Actions** tab
+1. Open the **Actions** tab in this repository
-2. Open the latest workflow run
+2. Select the workflow
+3. Click **Run workflow**
-3. View the logs
+4. View results in the **workflow logs**

+No command prompt.
+No Python installation.
+No setup required.

+---

+## 📂 Output
+- Logs show blocked domains and summary
+- (Next improvements will add downloadable reports)

+---

+## 🎯 Why this project?
+- Learn how ad-blockers work
+- Learn GitHub Actions automation
+- Run Python projects without local installation
+- Beginner-friendly and GitHub-safe

+---

-## Files
+## 🛠️ Technologies Used
-- `main.py` – main logic
+- Python
-- `.github/workflows/run.yml` – GitHub runner
+- GitHub Actions

-- `data/hosts_simulated.txt` – simulated output
+---

+## 📌 Note
+This project is designed for **learning and demonstration purposes** using GitHub automation.